Dutchy365/BlogBytes/content/blog/20230805PowerAppIconColorVariations.md

 ---

 ## Situation
 In the Netherlands, the energy label of houses is indicated by a letter and a corresponding color.
-Today, we are already at 11 different labels, ranging from A++++ to G (https://woonbewust.nl/energielabel-woningen ).
+Today, we have 11 different labels, ranging from A++++ to G (https://woonbewust.nl/energielabel-woningen).

 This label is usually indicated by a pentagonal arrow, containing the letter and corresponding color.
 An example: